Logo-jech

 Original Article

-The Impact of Emotional Distress on self-Management among Patients with Type II Diabetes Mellitus in Hamadan City
+The Impact of Emotional Distress on Self-Management Among Patients With Type 2 Diabetes Mellitus in Hamadan City, Iran

 Abstract